The Lone Fir Memorial Project is Now Fully Funded!

 • February 4, 2025

-• An informational briefing focused on the historic harm and the hope for repair at the Chinese Section of Lone Fir Cemetery.
-It marked an important next step in our nearly two-year effort to seek an official apology from the County on behalf of the Chinese American community.
+• An informational briefing was held focusing on the historic harm and the hope for repair at the Chinese Section of Lone Fir Cemetery.
+It marked an important next step in our nearly two-year effort to seek an official apology from the County on behalf of the Chinese American community. (view more here)

 • April 24, 2025

-• Chair Vega Pederson released her executive budget that includes $1 million for the Block 14 Memorial.
-But that is less than half of $2.5 million that was initially requested to build the community supported design.
+• Chair Vega Pederson released her executive budget, which includes $1 million for the Block 14 Memorial.
+However, that is less than half of the $2.5 million initially requested to build the community-supported design.

 • May 21 , 2025